Proposed congressional maps give Dems an edge in Virginia

 FALLS CHURCH, Va.
-(AP) — Draft maps for new congressional districts in Virginia would provide Democrats a strong chance to win six or seven of the state's 11 seats, but they also draw Democratic Rep. Abigail Spanberger out of her Richmond-area district.
+(AP) — Draft maps for new congressional districts in Virginia would provide Democrats a strong chance to win a majority of the state's 11 seats, but they also draw Democratic Rep. Abigail Spanberger out of her Richmond-area district.

 The maps released Wednesday were prepared by two special masters — one each nominated by Democrats and Republicans — in accordance with an order from the Supreme Court of Virginia.
 The court has stepped in to draw the maps after a new bipartisan redistricting commission failed to agree on maps for either Congress or the General Assembly.